mandeep-75/dwm-config/README.md

 > [!TIP]
 > - By default new terminals are opened by using the keyboard shortcut of <kbd>SUPER</kbd> + <kbd>X</kbd> while rofi is started using <kbd>SUPER</kbd>+<kbd>R</kbd>
 > - Check `config.h` for the keybindings, and change them according to your preference.

+>my customized version for me and visual chnages